nits-13/SIGNify/README.md

 Develop a functional system with comprehensive documentation outlining architecture, algorithms, and usage instructions.

 ## 2. Enhanced Sign Language Recognition Module:
 Deliver evaluation reports detailing performance metrics and algorithm enhancements.
-Available in my other repository `hand-gesture`, which is not yet combined with signify.
+Available in my other repository `https://github.com/prithiknataraj/Sign-Recognition.git`, which is not yet combined with signify.

 ## 3. Contextually Relevant Captioning Feature:
 Implement captioning features and enhance the user interface for seamless toggling and customization of caption settings.